waynecz/tiny-react-with-hooks/README.md

 # Tiny React

-A concise version of React **just good enough** for building uncomplicated ui, especially suitable for SDK care about the size deadly
+A concise version of React **just good enough** for building uncomplicated ui, deadly suitable for SDK care about the size

 <br>